ritik-malik/Kernel-Compilation/README.md

 # Refurbishing Kernel
 So, here's the snapshots if you want a custom kernel configuration.
 Just follow the steps.
 Also, appending your name to kernel's name is optional, its just to distinguish it from old kernel.
 Otherwise, linux automatically adds .old to old kernel.
+I would recommend doing it in VMware or Virtual Box before the main system.
 ## IMPORTANT
 I have used Ubuntu server 14.10, Utopic Unicorn whose LTS is now over.
 The version is outdated & no support is available officially.
 So I have changed my sources.list from old ubuntu release, else it won't install necessary packages.
 ## ALSO IMPORTANT